ibm-cloud-docs/log-analysis/config_agent_std_cluster.md

-## Adding tags to a LogDNA agent on a Kubernetes cluster
+## Adding tags at the LogDNA agent level
 {: #config_agent_kube_tags}

+You can configure tags at the agent level so that all lines that are sent by this agent can be grouped automatically into a group when you filter data in a view.

+You can define multiple tags.
+You separate tags by using commas.
+The maximum number of characters that you can set to define multiple tags is 80 characters.

-Complete the following steps to add tags:
+Complete the following steps to add tags to a cluster:

 1. Set up the cluster environment.
 Run the following commands:

     First, get the command to set the environment variable and download the Kubernetes configuration files.

     ```
-    ibmcloud ks cluster-config <cluster_name_or_ID>
+    ibmcloud ks cluster config --cluster <cluster_name_or_ID>
     ```
     {: codeblock}